 Pro Better boot time and overall performance

-One of the main argument that people who are against using systemd is that it does not follow on of UNIX'S core philosophies.
-'Do one thing and do it well', instead systemd represents a collection of dozens of tightly coupled libraries.
-With responsibilities that exceed those of a simple init system because it also tries to handle things like device management, power management, mount points, cron, encryption, syslog, network configuration etc...
+One of the main argument that people who are against using systemd is that it does not follow one of UNIX'S core concepts: 'Do one thing and do it well'.
+Instead, systemd represents a collection of dozens of tightly coupled libraries, with responsibilities that exceed those of a simple init system, since it also tries to handle things like device management, power management, mount points, cron, encryption, syslog, network configuration etc...

 Con Makes dependent products difficult to port